WinterAxis/ESV-MD-Bible/The_Bible_esv/23_Isaiah/Isa_63.md

 Your holy people held possession for a little while; our adversaries have trampled down your sanctuary.

 ###### 19
-We have become like those over whom you have never ruled, like those who are not called by your name. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+We have become like those over whom you have never ruled, like those who are not called by your name.

 ***